 The Hybrid Approach

 Many organizations run both.
 Use Databricks for ML/AI workloads and complex ETL, then sync results to Snowflake for BI consumption.
-This “best of both worlds” strategy costs more but leverages each platform’s strengths.
+This “best of both worlds” strategy costs more but uses each platform’s strengths.
+Our enterprise data integration guide walks through the middleware and pipeline tools that make hybrid architectures like this practical.

 Delta Lake tables export to Snowflake via Snowflake’s External Tables, and Databricks can query Snowflake directly.
 The interoperability is real, if you’re willing to manage two platforms.

-For databricks vs snowflake, The Databricks vs Snowflake debate isn’t about which is “better” in absolute terms.
-It’s about matching platform capabilities to your organization’s needs, skills, and budget.
+Databricks and Snowflake are both excellent platforms, and the right pick depends on your workload: Snowflake for SQL-first teams that want simplicity, Databricks for teams building ML and complex data engineering from day one.
+The Databricks vs Snowflake debate isn’t about which is “better” in absolute terms - it’s about matching platform capabilities to your organization’s needs, skills, and budget.

 The good news?
 Both platforms are excellent.
 You can’t go wrong with either - just different trade-offs.
 Evaluate with a free trial, run your actual workloads, and measure what matters: time-to-insight, analyst productivity, and total cost of ownership.